| LUXE COMPLETE DISASSEMBLY | |

 Regulators and Air System:

-The bottomline Max-Flo system is replaceable with a standard screw-in ASA, and the Luxe foregrip regulator is also replaceable with a standard vertical reg, using macroline to connect the two.
+The bottomline adapter is replaceable with a standard screw-in ASA, and the Luxe foregrip regulator is also replaceable with a standard vertical reg, using macroline to connect the two.
 However, you cannot use the integrated Max-Flo air system with a standard vertical reg; you must use the Luxe foregrip reg.
+Several examples of reg combinations are shown below.

-The bottomline Max-Flo system is essentially the same as previous versions of the Smart Parts Max-Flo Micro reg.
-This is a high pressure preset-output reg designed for use on any marker using HP input.
-The Luxe version is obviously milled quite differently, but it's similar internally.
+The bottomline Max-Flo system is essentially the same as previous versions of the Smart Parts Max-Flo Micro preset reg.
+This is a high pressure reg with preset-output designed for use on any marker using HP input.
+The Luxe version is obviously milled quite differently, but it's otherwise the same.
 The reg comes from DLX with a preset output around 650-psi (I assume) which isn't necessary to adjust.
-The Max-Flo Micro is actually adjustable (countrary to popular belief) however the method is difficult to correctly perform so I don't recommend attempting it.

 Luxe Max-Flo disassembly process is the same as the Smart Parts Micro Max-Flo system.

 The Luxe foregrip regulator is a redesigned version of the well-performing Ion/NXT regulator found on Ions and Shocker NXTs.
-The Luxe version is a bit smaller, and the disassembly process is also different as a result, but the internal layout is similar.
+The Luxe version is a bit smaller, and the disassembly process is also different as a result.
 The reg also has a milled aluminum shroud/cover which slides over and conforms to the cosmetic curves of the body (the red external part of the regulator seen in all these pictures).
-The reg has three separate sets of hex receivers in the bottom end; it's best to avoid confusing them all toghether.
+The reg has three separate sets of hex receivers in the bottom end; it's best to avoid confusing them so I've listed their sizes and uses below:

-- The smallest/bottom hex (5/32") adjusts the reg's output pressure, screw clockwise for more pressure and counterclockwise for less (when looking up at the bottom of the reg as seen in the picture above).
+- The smallest hex (5/32") adjusts the reg's output pressure; screw clockwise for more pressure and counterclockwise for less (when looking up at the bottom of the reg as seen in the picture above).

 - The middle hex (5/16") is used to remove the regulator from the marker’s ASA.

-- The bottom and largest set of hex flats fit a huge allen wrench (3/8”) and holds the reg cover onto the rest of the regulator.
+- The largest hex (3/8") is an aluminum nut that holds the reg cover onto the rest of the regulator.

 The inside of the bi-directional vertical adapter can be seen on the underside of the body in the below pictures.
 A filter screen is installed to guard against dirty air fills.
 The two small air ports seen on the outside rim act as the HP input to the top of the foregrip regulator.